Chicken Lettuce Wraps

 • It’s a breeze to make.
 Just cook the chicken in your sauce, sauté the veggies, then scoop everything into your lettuce cups.
 It all comes together in 10 minutes.

 • It’s fun to make.
-Kids and adults alike will get a kick out of scooping their own lettuce wraps.
+Like summer rolls, kids and adults alike will get a kick out of scooping their own lettuce wraps.

 • They make for great meal prep.
-Believe it or not, so long as you keep the filling separate from the lettuce, this makes for a great lunch the next day.
+Believe it or not, so long as you keep the filling separate from the lettuce, this makes for a great lunch the next day (similar to our honey walnut shrimp).

 • It’s easy to customize.
 If you want to keep the veggies and the chicken separate, everyone can pick and choose what goes in their wraps.
 You could swap the chicken for tofu and have an entirely vegan recipe.
 It’s that easy!